[2021 tax return deadline extended!] We've put together a simple and easy-to-understand summary of the key points of tax returns!

 From Tuesday, February 16, 2021 (Reiwa 3) to Thursday, April 15, 2021 (Reiwa 3)

-*On February 2, 2021, the National Tax Agency announced that the deadline for filing tax returns for 2020 (Reiwa 2) would be extended by one month
+*On February 2, 2021, the National Tax Agency announced a one-month extension to the deadline for filing tax returns for 2020 (Reiwa 2)!

 The transfer date for transfer tax payments has also been extended.
 Please check the National Tax Agency website for details

-During this period, you can also submit your tax return on weekends and outside of business hours when the tax office is closed
+Furthermore, during this period, you can submit your tax return even on weekends or outside of regular business hours when tax offices are closed

 If you are too busy to go to the tax office, you can also file your tax return by mail or online